Activity-dependent neuromodulation and calcium homeostasis cooperate to produce robust and modulable neuronal function: Results

 By employing this tandem of controllers, neuronal function becomes robust to channel blockade, provided that the channel deletion is compensable.
-While homeostasis compensation alone might lead to unreliable recovery from channel blockade, incorporating controlled neuromodulation somehow stabilizes the neuron response to such blockade, even in the case of highly degenerate neuronal populations.
-Furthermore, if the channel blockade is physiologically recoverable—meaning the function of the blocked channel can be restored using other channels—there exists an optimal combination of neuronal feedback gains to preserve that function.
-In essence, if one channel is blocked, a specific concentration of particular neuromodulators can preserve the function.
+While calcium homeostasis alone may lead to unreliable recovery, incorporating controlled neuromodulation stabilizes the neuronal response to blockade, even in highly degenerate neuronal populations.
+Furthermore, if the function of the blocked channel can be physiologically recovered, meaning that other channels can substitute for its role, there exists an optimal combination of neuronal feedback gains (\textit{i.e.}, controlled neuromodulation input) that preserves the function.
+In essence, when a channel is blocked and its function is compensable, a specific neuromodulator concentration (or cocktail of neuromodulators) can maintain the neuronal function.

-For example, in Fig.\ref{fig:fig5}, various channel blockades are applied to a degenerate population of STG conductance-based models equipped with the combined homeostasis/neuromodulation tandem of controllers.
+For example, in Fig~\ref{fig:fig5}, various channel blockades are applied to a degenerate population of STG conductance-based models equipped with the combined calcium homeostasis/neuromodulation tandem.
 The target behavior of the population is regular bursting.
-In Fig.\ref{fig:fig5}A, H-type channels are blocked.
-Here, the function is preserved even immediately after the blockade, without requiring compensation.
-Subsequently, the combined regulation of homeostasis and controlled neuromodulation maintains this function by restoring the neuron to an appropriate calcium level on a population-wide scale.
-In Fig.~\ref{fig:fig5}B and C, T-type calcium and calcium-controlled potassium channels are blocked, respectively.
-In these cases, the blockade results mostly in the loss of bursting function.
-However, by allowing the homeostasis/neuromodulation pair of controllers to compensate, the function is largely recovered, albeit with irregular bursting patterns in some neurons.
-Additionally, intracellular calcium levels stabilize at their target values.
-This preservation of functions is feasible because the actions of H-type, T-type calcium, and calcium-controlled potassium channels are degenerate and can be compensated for using other channels present within the cell.
-The STG neuron model incorporates numerous channels operating on slow and ultraslow timescales, enabling the compensation for lost channels in these timescales.
-It is worth noting that only the loss of the calcium-controlled potassium channel has been compensated using different neuronal feedback gain values, \textit{i.e.}, different concentrations of various neuromodulators, as in control conditions.
+In Fig~\ref{fig:fig5}A, H-type channels are blocked.
+Here, the function remains intact even immediately after the blockade, without requiring compensation (violin plots in Fig~\ref{fig:fig5}A right).
+The combined action of calcium homeostasis and controlled neuromodulation then ensures that intracellular calcium levels are restored on a population-wide scale, maintaining the function.